hpreston/nso-package-tacacs-auth/README.md

   <aaa>
     <external-authentication>
       <enabled>true</enabled>
-      <executable>/var/opt/ncs/packages/tacacs-auth/python/tacacs_auth/tacacs_ext_auth.py</executable>
+      <executable>./scripts/python/tacacs_auth.py</executable>
     </external-authentication>
     <local-authentication>
       <enabled>true</enabled>
     </local-authentication>
+    <auth-order>external-authentication local-authentication pam</auth-order>
   </aaa>
 </ncs-config>
 ```

-> Note: in the example `local-authentication` is also enabled.
+> Note.
+In the example `local-authentication` is also enabled.
 This could be disabled once the external-authentication is configured, tested, and trusted.
 Or you can leave `local-authentication` enabled as a secondary access method.

 ### Logging into NSO with External Authentication
-With the `tacacs-auth` configured, and `ncs.conf` configured to enable external authentication, we can now try to log into NSO with the external credentials.
+With the `tacacs-auth` configured, and `ncs.conf` configured to enable external authentication,
+we can now try to log into NSO with the external credentials.
+First, need try login with a user,

-First, we'll try logging in with a user who has both `ncsadmin` and `ncsoper` writes.
+who has both `ncsadmin` and `ncsoper` rights.

 ```
 ssh jdoe@nso
 jdoe@nso's password:

-# Try a basic "show" command
+# Try basic "show" command
 jdoe@ncs# show packages package oper-status packages package tacacs-auth oper-status up